Sometimes you'll meet a Carriacouan where you really

 Population 2,300 in Grenada (2004).

 Region Carriacou Island.
-On northern Grenada Island it is in scattered pockets, mainly in rural areas.
+On northern Grenada Island it

 Alternate names Lesser Antillean Creole French